srinathvrao/srinathvrao/README.md

 ### Hi!

-I'm Systems SWE 2 at ServiceNow where I write python, MCP servers, and do my best to deplete my claude enterprise credits every month.
+I'm a Systems SWE 2 at ServiceNow where I write python, MCP servers, and do my best to deplete my claude enterprise credits every month.

 #### Food for thought